 Think you're eating too much salt?
 Here's what you need to know about the dangers of sodium and how to reduce your risk...

+What is sodium?
 The salt we eat, otherwise known as sodium chloride, consists of sodium, chlorine and often anti-caking agents.
 Sodium makes up 40% of salt, and is a necessary element for optimal muscle and nerve function.

 Sodium attracts water, so your body uses it to regulate the fluid in your blood, organs and tissues.
 When your body contains too much sodium, the kidneys remove it by producing more urine.

 What happens if you eat too much sodium

 Eating too much salt has long been associated with high blood pressure, something that around a third of the UK suffers from.
 It has also been linked to an increased risk of stroke, heart disease, osteoporosis and dementia.

 Symptoms of excess sodium include thirst, fluid retention (oedema) in the face, hands, legs, ankles and feet, and headaches.